Swansea, Glamorganshire, late July 1848

-Without replying, Lord Beaufort and Lord Powis brought out their purses.
+Without replying, Earl Beaufort and Earl Powis brought out their purses.
 They silently compared palms of coins.
-Lord Beaufort took a half crown from Lord Powis, who then put his coins and purse away, and accepted a crown from Lord Beaufort.
+Lord Beaufort took a half crown from Earl Powis, who then put his coins and purse away, and accepted a crown from Earl Beaufort.

-“I’ll just be a moment,” Lord Powis said, quickly polishing the coin with his handkerchief.
+“I’ll just be a moment,” Earl Powis said, quickly polishing the coin with his handkerchief.
 “You needn’t consort with the commoners.”

 “What sort of dog is that?”
-Kate asked as Lord Powis returned to their party.
+Kate asked as Earl Powis returned to their party.

-“A Newfoundland dog,” Lord Beaufort replied.
+“A Newfoundland dog,” Earl Beaufort replied.
 “They save people from drowning often.
 Sailors keep them.
 Let me guess… you’d like one?”

 “Oh!
 No… I’m content with Bonny.
 She’s big enough.”

 “Yes.
 She’s a short-haired retriever,” Kate explained.
 “Extremely intelligent.”